 "The broad scale content strategy that can be applied with other forms of content and distributed cross-platform may not work as well for video if distributed through different channels and placing it in front of diverse audiences," he says.

 I guess it's the same as with anything, if it is worth doing, it is worth doing properly.
 If unsure, seek advice from a professional, especially if you are looking at more than just the odd Facebook live."

 Lastly, apart from choosing the right platform and content for your video marketing, it is important to consider the timing of when you schedule delivery and keep in mind the preferred device your audience is using to watch your video content.

 Namely, social videos generate 1200% more shares than text or image posts, branded video views have increased by over 250% from the year before.

 Do you need help with

-There are 124 social media marketing experts on standby
+There are 140 social media agencies on standby